What is FEP Tube?

 Technology Connection: All compounds in the fluid transportation system must be resistant to leaks to prevent sample loss and potential pollution risk.

-Minimum transmission: In particular, when using various samples or analysis water, the FEP tubing must be developed to minimize the residual delivery of the analysis samples.
+Minimum carryover: When using various samples or analysis water, manufacturers must develop FEP tubing to minimize residual sample delivery.

 Specific consideration of fluid transportation according to analysis technology: